k17-1/servarium-docs/api/central_server.md

 - community: `string`,
 - id: `string`, an unique identifier for the post,
 - hash: `string`, the hash of the title+body+author,
-- posted: datetime in UTC in the format `dd/mm/yy hh:mm:ss`,
 - liked: `bool`, true if the user like this post

 Example: